Soil minerals stabilize highly decomposable compounds like glucose.

 Lawrence Berkeley National Laboratory EESA/CESD

-This work was supported as part of the Terrestrial Ecosystem Science Program by the Director, Office of Science, Office of Biological and Environmental Research, of the U.S. Department of Energy under Contract no. DE-AC02-05CH11231.
+This work was supported as part of the Terrestrial Ecosystem Science program of the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, under Contract No. DE-AC02-05CH11231.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER